-This deliverable aims to go a step further by combining findings from previous works in order to specify a set of best practices and lessons learned with regards to the utilisation of ICT technological solutions for the agri-food domain in the EU and how these solutions on the same time can support future CAP monitoring and evaluation frameworks.
-Towards this scope a set of real-world cases are presented where the most prominent technologies are utilised in agricultural production environments.
-To support the argument that ICT developments can support both sustainable farming practices but also to increase food production transparency examples of the actual evidence (data-logs) generated by the utilised technologies are provided.
-This analysis aims to go a step deeper from the generic ICT developments state-of-the-art reviews and offer to the readers a close look on the actual nature of the digital evidence.
+This deliverable aims to go a step further by combining findings from previous works in order to identify the final outcomes on best practices and lessons learned with regards to the utilisation of ICT technological solutions for the agri-food domain in the EU and how these solutions on the same time can support future CAP monitoring and evaluation frameworks.
+Towards this scope a set of real world cases are presented where the most prominent technologies are utilised in agricultural production environments.
+In order to support the argument that ICT developments can support both sustainable farming practices but also to increase food production transparency examples of the actual evidences (data-logs) generated by the utilised technologies are provided.
+This analysis aims to go a step deeper from the generic ICT developments state-of-the-art reviews and offer to the readers a close look on the actual nature of the digital evidences.